lyudaio/cheatsheets/security/tools/beef.md

    ./beef
    ```

-   This will start the Beef server.
+   This will start the Beef server

 ## Basic Usage